 I began my reading with Children and Their Art: Methods For The Elementary School by Al Hurwitz and Michael Day.
 Originally, I had thought of assessment as a way of evaluating student progress for grading purposes.
-Hurwitz and Day defined the various terms of assessment in ways that helped me better understand assessment as a tool for improving instruction, increasing the interest and motivational levels of students, and providing ongoing feedback to both the teacher and student on student progress.
+My reading helped me better understand assessment as a tool for improving instruction, increasing the interest and motivational levels of students, and providing ongoing feedback to both the teacher and student on student progress.
 The most important descriptions for me were that formative assessments "occur during the period in which creation of art products occurs" and summative assessments "are conducted after completion of the creative process or activity."
 This made it easier for me to understand these terms as they relate specifically to art.
 The explanations showed me that summative assessments are limited because they don't give me feedback about the thought processes or creative experimentation involved in creating the artwork, which is so important to the development of children as artists.